 The State of Qatar is an independent emirate country, located in Western Asia, bordering Saudi Arabia and the Persian Gulf.
-At one point it was known for being a pearl-fishing centre, making it one of the poorest Gulf States, however is it now ranked as the richest country in the world (2014).
+At one point it was known for being a pearl-fishing centre, making it one of the poorest Gulf States, however, is it now ranked as the richest country in the world (2014).

 Qatar is home to many popular tourist destinations including; museums, The Pearl (a man-made island), Souq Waqif (Qatar’s old marketplace) and Khor Al Udied - dunes mainly used for racing by tourists and locals.
 Qatar built a new airport, named Hamad International airport, in order to increase the number of business travellers visiting the country and to generally help this sector to grow.

-There are many serviced apartments available in Qatar, accommodating for individual needs.
+There are many serviced apartments available in Qatar, accommodating individual needs.
 They are mostly based in the capital meaning they are in an ideal location for business travellers.
 Serviced apartments offer more space, whether you’re travelling in a group or individually.
 Many come with facilities such as equipped kitchens, a wireless connection and a satellite TV.

 Population: 2 million